AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### Hover

+Our interactive hover might be of two types: "<a name = "bySpot">bySpot"</a>, which is a sort of multi-hoveringm and "byX", which is the same as single-select.

 #### bySpot

 So the hover of bySpot type (with a Spot of 30px radius) is being enabled by the following line: